elastic/eui/wiki/consuming.md

 ### Mocked component files

 Besides babel transforms, the test environment build consumes mocked component files of the type `src/**/[name].testenv.*`.
 During the build, files of the type `src/**/[name].*` will be replaced by those with the `testenv` namespace.
 The purpose of this mocking is to further mitigate the impacts of time- and import-dependent rendering, and simplify environment output such as test snapshots.
 Information on creating mock component files can be found with [testing documentation](testing.md).

+## Using the `optimize` build (Beta)

+The `optimize` output directory is opt-in intermediaty step as we work towards dedicated, formal build output for development and production environments.

+Designated "Beta" as included babel plugins may change and the output directory is likely to be renamed.

+### Notable differences

+* Absence of `propTypes`
+  * Significant bundle size decrease
+  * Likely not suitable for development environments
+* Runtime transforms
+  * Slight bundle size decrease
+  * Requires `@babel/runtime` be a consumer dependency